 Do you need planning permission for external house cladding?
 Not always.
 If you are replacing like for like on an existing home, most people re-cladding a house find that the job falls under Permitted Development.

 However, this won’t apply to listed buildings or on any house on specially protected types of land, within a National Park or AONB.

 If you live in a terraced or semi-detached house, whilst planning permission might not be a concern, you will need to think about how the new cladding will affect your neighbours.

-For most people cladding a house, the main concern is how their chosen material will affect the appearance of the house.
-That said, your choice may be dictated by local planners, particularly if you are taking on a self build project.
-Often you might be expected to choose a material that fits in with your surroundings.
+When cladding a house, the main concern for many homeowners tends to be how it will impact on the appearance of their house and whether it will suit its overall style.
+That said, your choice may actually be dictated by local planners, particularly if you are taking on a self build project.
+Often you might be expected to choose a material that fits in with your surroundings or neighbouring properties.